 Thank you for your interest in volunteering with NAMI Massachusetts.
 Volunteers are essential to the work that NAMI Mass does.
 Here are the events that offer volunteer opportunities and how to get involved in each one.
 If you have any questions, please don’t hesitate to contact the Office Manager, at 800-370-9085 or firstname.lastname@example.org.

 “An act of kindness, no matter how small, is never forgotten.
 Thank you for your interest in making a difference! ”

-This is the largest anti-stigma event in Massachusetts and funds the signature education and support programs provided by NAMI Mass provides and local chapters as well as community programs.
+This is the largest anti-stigma event in Massachusetts and raises monies for the signature education and support programs provided by NAMI Mass and funds local chapters as well as community programs.
 100 volunteers are needed to produce a safe and fun NAMIWalks event for all.
 Volunteers assist with set up, clean up, registration, rest stops, and cheering.
 Please see a more detailed description of the Walk volunteer opportunities below.

 Date: Saturday, May ?
 (Check the NAMIWalk page)